Talcum Powder Lawsuit Overview

 Johnson & Johnson, the world’s largest manufacturer and distributor of talcum powders, has sold talc-based products for over 100 years.
 Further, the company continues to do so today without adding product warning labels to inform consumers about any potential risks.

 Talcum powder is one of the most common hygiene products on the market today.
 Due to its supposed ability to absorb moisture as well as reduce rashes, talc’s popularity among consumers remains strong.
-Talcum powder is made from talc, a seemingly non-complex combination of magnesium, silicon and oxygen.
+Talcum powder contains talc, a seemingly non-complex combination of magnesium, silicon and oxygen.
 However, talc is also a silicate, which many doctors agree can cause inflammation in the body.

 Since the 1970s, researchers speculated about the potential link between talcum powder and the risk of developing ovarian cancer.
 Because studies show an association between the two, recent allegations have surfaced in talcum powder lawsuits.
 Plaintiffs now claim the company knew about the link between talc and increased risk of cancer.
 However, J&J failed to properly warn consumers about potential dangers from using talcum powder products in the genital region.